2019–2021 Jammu and Kashmir lockdown: Timeline

+Motive

+The Washington Post reported that in 2020, Facebook’s Coordinated Inauthentic Behavior team discovered an extensive social media influence campaign operated by the Chinar Corps that used a network of hundreds of fake accounts to praise the Indian army's crackdown in the Kashmir region and accuse Kashmiri journalists of separatism and sedition.
+The Stanford Internet Observatory research team also pointed to circumstantial evidence of a link between the accounts and the Indian army unit.

-Re-introduction of tourism and recovery
+Re-introduction of tourism and economic recovery

 Tourism

 In October 2019, the Indian government planned to re-introduce tourism in the union territory of Jammu and Kashmir and lift security restrictions for all foreigners visiting the region, although they would still be prevented from using mobile internet or cellphones.
 2G mobile services were restored in January 2020, while 4G services in Ganderbal and Udhampur were restarted in August 2020.
 4G mobile Internet services were fully restored across Jammu and Kashmir in February 2021.
 In the wake of Syed Ali Shah Geelani's death, a new preemptive blackout was done in early September 2021, which ended completely on 7 September 2021.

 Figures show 19,000 tourists visited the Union Territory in January 2021, compared to only 3,750 tourists that visited Srinagar in January 2020.
 In August 2021, Srinagar Airport reported over 8000 passengers in one day.
 Kuldeep Singh (Director of Srinagar Airport) revealed that out of 72 major airports in India, Srinagar International Airport had become the first to surpass pre Covid passenger arrivals in August 2021.
 The director stated, "On Friday alone at Srinagar airport, 8515 passengers traveled on 74 flights to and fro and within this month, we are expecting it will cross above 10000."

 In July 2021, a total of around 10.5 lakh (1.05 million) tourists visited Jammu and Kashmir, and rose to 11.22 lakh (1.122 million) tourists in August 2021.